jodymgustafson/do-with-retry/readme.md

 }
 ```

-If you want to call it with an async function use the async keyword.
+You may also use an async function.

 ```javascript
 await doWithRetry(async (retry, attempt) => {